Hi, welcome to my Stavros Group page!

 - Year 1 Maths Tutor, Department of Physics (2018-2019)

 - Year 2 Errors Marker, Department of Physics (2018-2019)

 - In August 2018, several of the DST CDT students, myself included, put on a special Diamonds are for Everything exhibit at Manchester Science and Industry Museum.
 It was a great opportunity to inspire a younger generation and to garner skills explaining our research to non-scientists.
-My family made the trip over to the museum and, as you can see from the picture, my little brother especially enjoyed the ice melting exhibit!
+My family made the trip over to the museum and my little brother especially enjoyed the ice melting exhibit!

 - In January 2019, I joined a few other DST CDT students to participate in the annual Science Gala at the University of Warwick.
 We were able to explain the properties and applications of diamond to school students interested in STEM subjects.

 - ChemContext - Prize for the Best Poster (2019)